 Kyla says

-I made this into muffins and added chia seeds and holy basil seeds and walnuts and when I tell you the batch of a dozen didn’t last even 12 hours!
-My kids devoured them all!
+I made this and added chia seeds and holy basil seeds and walnuts and when I tell you it didn’t last even 12 hours!
+My kids devoured it all!
 I love having a gluten free treat to offer them.
 Super thankful I found your recipes!

 Tati Chermayeff says